G-Core/gcore-videoplayer-js/packages/player/docs/api/player.playbackerrorcode.md

 > This API is provided as a beta preview for developers and may change based on feedback that we receive.
 Do not use this API in a production environment.
 >

+Codes of errors occurring within the playback component.

 **Signature:**